Home> Visit>Fine Views

 Fuwei (1880-1936), the oldest grandson of Prince Kung, was allowed to inherit his royal title on the same day.

-The ceilings and beam paintings of the Baoguang Chamber are mainly characterized by flowers and grasses plus patterns of clouds, which jointly create a harmonious and tranquil atmosphere.
+The ceilings and beam paintings of the Baoguang Hall are mainly characterized by flowers and grasses plus patterns of clouds, which jointly create a harmonious and tranquil atmosphere.
 The paintings of lotus, chrysanthemum, and peach flowers are symbolic of auspiciousness, longevity, and the blessing of more children.

 Contact Us